Insider Selling: Usio, Inc. (NASDAQ:USIO) Director Sells 2,000 Shares of Stock

-Usio, Inc. (NASDAQ:USIO) Director Michael R. Long sold 2,000 shares of Usio stock in a transaction on Monday, August 2nd.
-The shares were sold at an average price of $5.65, for a total value of $11,300.00.
-Following the transaction, the director now directly owns 2,061,254 shares of the company’s stock, valued at $11,646,085.10.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
+Usio, Inc. (NASDAQ:USIO) Director Michael R. Long sold 2,000 shares of Usio stock in a transaction dated Friday, August 6th.
+The stock was sold at an average price of $5.55, for a total value of $11,100.00.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.

 Michael R. Long also recently made the following trade(s):

-Separately, Zacks Investment Research lowered Usio from a “buy” rating to a “hold” rating in a research report on Wednesday, July 21st.
+Separately, Zacks Investment Research downgraded shares of Usio from a “buy” rating to a “hold” rating in a research note on Wednesday, July 21st.

-Several institutional investors have recently bought and sold shares of the company.
-Parian Global Management LP grew its position in shares of Usio by 108.9% during the 1st quarter.
-Parian Global Management LP now owns 1,697,979 shares of the company’s stock worth $10,901,000 after buying an additional 885,035 shares during the period.
-G2 Investment Partners Management LLC acquired a new position in shares of Usio during the 1st quarter worth about $3,959,000.
-EAM Investors LLC acquired a new position in shares of Usio during the 1st quarter worth about $1,076,000.
-Morgan Stanley grew its position in shares of Usio by 13.4% during the 1st quarter.
-Morgan Stanley now owns 129,480 shares of the company’s stock worth $831,000 after buying an additional 15,280 shares during the period.
-Finally, Geode Capital Management LLC grew its position in shares of Usio by 102.2% during the 1st quarter.
-Geode Capital Management LLC now owns 128,445 shares of the company’s stock worth $824,000 after buying an additional 64,921 shares during the period.
-Institutional investors own 20.74% of the company’s stock.
+A number of hedge funds and other institutional investors have recently added to or reduced their stakes in the business.
+Parian Global Management LP grew its holdings in Usio by 108.9% in the first quarter.
+Parian Global Management LP now owns 1,697,979 shares of the company’s stock worth $10,901,000 after purchasing an additional 885,035 shares during the last quarter.
+G2 Investment Partners Management LLC purchased a new position in Usio in the first quarter worth $3,959,000.
+EAM Investors LLC purchased a new position in Usio in the first quarter worth $1,076,000.
+Morgan Stanley grew its holdings in Usio by 13.4% in the first quarter.
+Morgan Stanley now owns 129,480 shares of the company’s stock worth $831,000 after purchasing an additional 15,280 shares during the last quarter.
+Finally, Geode Capital Management LLC grew its holdings in Usio by 102.2% in the first quarter.
+Geode Capital Management LLC now owns 128,445 shares of the company’s stock worth $824,000 after purchasing an additional 64,921 shares during the last quarter.
+20.74% of the stock is currently owned by institutional investors and hedge funds.

 About Usio